blackberry/Ripple-UI/doc/chrome_extension.md

 There are two ways to host your application and emulate it with the Chrome extension.

-The main way is to host your application on a local (or remote) http server, and enable Ripple on that page.
+The main way is to host your application on a local (or remote) http server, and enable it on that page.

-You can enable Ripple on the current URL by:
+You can enable it on the current URL by:

 * Right clicking on the page and using the "Emulator" context menu, or..
-* Use the Ripple pop up menu (icon) in the Chrome toolbar (i.e. where all other extensions have icons).
+* Use the pop up menu (icon) in the Chrome toolbar (i.e. where all other extensions have icons).

 ## Enabling On The File Scheme